fastify/fastify/README.md

 ### Install

-If installing in an existing project, then Fastify can be installed into the project as a dependency:
+To install Fastify in an existing project as a dependency:

 Install with npm:
 ```sh